 Guidelines on DMARD monitoring (BSR / BHPR) are available on the British Society for Rheumatology website.

-- Changes to DMARD doses are planned when a patient is admitted for other reasons e.g. patient going for surgery.
+- Changes to DMARD, biologic or immunosuppressant therapy doses are planned when a patient is admitted for other reasons e.g. patient going for surgery.

-- Long-term therapies stopped e.g. DMARD related side effects.
+- Long-term DMARD, biologic or immunosuppressant therapy is stopped e.g. due to side effects.

-- A DMARD prescription is unclear – withhold drug until it has been discussed.
+- A DMARD, biologic or immunosuppressant therapy prescription is unclear – withhold drug until it has been discussed.